MicrosoftDocs/SupportArticles-docs/support/sql/releases/sqlserver-2022/make-enhancements-sqliosim-utility.md

 - Adds various outputs that contain "tick count" and/or "date and time" to make debugging an issue easier.
 - Adds the outputs of `fsutil` and volume information to the error file, in order to map the file offset to the offset on the physical disk and filter the I/O subsystem traces easier.
 - Adds the output for Coordinated Universal Time (UTC) and local time.
-- Breaks down the output of the page header to the error file such as PageId, Checksum, and Timestamp.
+- Breaks down the output of the page header to the error file, such as PageId, Checksum, and Timestamp.
 - Displays a list of the pages of the `FILE HISTORY` ring buffer to more easily locate ring buffer entries.
-- Displays Timestamp, Date Time, Logical CPU, and other columns in the *Sqliosim.log.xml* or *Errorlog.xslt* view.
+- Displays Timestamp, Date Time, Logical CPU, and other columns in the *Sqliosim.log.xml* or *ErrorLog.xslt* view.
 - Increases the size of the ring buffers and reduces the frequency of the rollover.
 - Provides hexadecimal and decimal outputs for common outputs such as PageId, Checksum, and Timestamp.
 - Updates the layout of *Sqliosim.log.xml* to make it easier to read the XML file in a text editor.
-- Validated *Sqliosim.log.xml* and *Errorlog.xslt* can be viewed correctly in Microsoft Edge that uses Internet Explorer (IE) mode.
+- Validated *Sqliosim.log.xml* and *ErrorLog.xslt* can be viewed correctly in Microsoft Edge that uses Internet Explorer (IE) mode.

 ### Page header timestamp